 The Group's policy is to maintain an optimum capital base to maintain investor, creditor, and market confidence to sustain future growth of business as well as return on capital.
-Also, this includes interest free borrowings obtained from the Ultimate Holding Company and repayable at the discretion of the Group.
 The primary objective of the Group's capital management is to ensure to support its business continuity and maximise the shareholder value.